privacypatterns/patterns/patterns/Encryption-user-managed-keys.md

 <!--Motivational example to see how the pattern is applied.-->

 * [Spider Oak](https://spideroak.com/): online backup, sync, sharing enabling user managed personal information in zero knowledge privacy environment.
-* [Least Authority](https://leastauthority.com/): secure offsite backup system with client side encryption.
+* [Least Authority](https://leastauthority.com/): secure off-site backup system with client side encryption.
 * [LastPass](https://lastpass.com/): encrypted credentials and personal information database with user managed encryption keys.

 [Some](http://zeroknowledgeprivacy.org/) have used the term "zero-knowledge" to describe this pattern; however, "zero-knowledge proof" is a cryptographic term with a [distinct meaning](https://en.wikipedia.org/wiki/Zero-knowledge_proof).